NephewBob/sjuul/README.md

   * SUM_10 stands for a -4 to 4 scale, -4 completely false, 4 completely true, other SUM_* have no scale, ignore these.

 ## APS
+* Adult population survey, questionnaire to general populace.

+# Ideas
+* Most of the APS data point are percentages.
+So I am using the logit transformation.\
+  Perhaps Beta regression is a good idea. https://towardsdatascience.com/a-guide-to-the-regression-of-rates-and-proportions-bcfe1c35344f